drewm-jpl/mlopster/GOVERNANCE.md

 - [INSERT LINK TO PROJECT REPOSITORIES]

-However, the TSC also has the responsibility to interface with and monitor third-party dependencies of the project for key changes impacting [INSERT PROJECT NAME].
+However, the TSC also has the responsibility to interface with and monitor third-party dependencies of the project for key changes impacting mlopster.
 These third-party dependencies include:

 - [INSERT LINK TO DEPENDENT PROJECT REPOSITORIES]

 #### Decision Making Process